Edb83/penny-for-your-thoughts/README.md

   _Despite displaying correctly in Chrome devtools, the display on iOS leaves validation error messages appearing clipped and ugly_

-  - Resolved by using Bootstrap's recommended `needs-validation` class and `novalidate`.
+  - Resolved by using Bootstrap's recommended `needs-validation` class and `novalidate` ([Source](https://getbootstrap.com/docs/4.1/components/forms/#custom-styles)).
 A block styled with `invalid-feedback` was avoided to prevent error messages appearing and shifting the lines of input fields

 <span id="testing-unresolved"></span>